KaiPereira/build-a-devboard/JOURNAL.md

 We're also going to put a 1uF decoupling capacitor on each power line.
 You'll notice that the RP2040 has a +1V1 (1.1V) and a 3V3 (3.3V) line, we want to put a 1uF decoupling capacitor per line, to act as a larger reservoir and to smoothen out *larger* ripples that could occur.
 With this combination, we'll filter out nearly all the noise and have a smooth functioning PCB.

 So go back into your schematic and then tap on the "Draw Wires" icon to connect the VREF_VOUT and DVDD, and then separately connect the IO_VDD, USB_VDD, ADC_AVDD and VREG_IN, because these pins use different voltage lines.

+**Now before we go further, remember that all power labels face UPWARDS, and all ground labels face DOWNWARDS, this isn't necessary, but it's good schematic practices that you should always follow**

 ![Pasted image 20250925072335.png](journal/Pasted%20image%2020250925072335.png)